 - Car repairs

-- have been receiving DHS payments for at least 39 consecutive weeks, and
+- Have been receiving DHS payments for at least 39 consecutive weeks

 Only one early release is available under the severe financial hardship provision in any 12-month period.

-It’s important to remember that any super money that you access early will impact on the funds that you have available for your retirement.
-You should fully explore all of your options before going down this path.
-For example, it can be worthwhile to try and work out alternative payment arrangements with your lenders if possible, or to contact the National Debt Helpline for advice.
+It’s important to remember that any super money you withdraw early will impact on the funds you have available for retirement.
+You should fully explore all your options before going down this path.
+For example, try and work out alternative payment arrangements with your lenders if possible, or contact the National Debt Helpline for advice.